The-Villains/MajorelleMysteryApp/README.md

 ### We’d like to thank ...

-**Our original team members** - Lea-Kathrin Gleissner, Paul Hermann, Melisa Kujevic, Jörg Reichert, Berenike Reisinghoff, Sophie Toulouze and the “helping hands” Torsten Röder, Anastasia Bauch, Daniel Haas, Annika Rockenberger
+* Our original team members - Lea-Kathrin Gleissner, Paul Hermann, Melisa Kujevic, Jörg Reichert, Berenike Reisinghoff, Sophie Toulouze and the “helping hands” Torsten Röder, Anastasia Bauch, Daniel Haas, Annika Rockenberger

-**Our testers** - Sophie Toulouze, Anne und Thomas Steinfeltz, Christian Hartmann, Sarah Grau, Stephen Bett, Autumn Abbas, VioVodka, ...
+* Our testers - Sophie Toulouze, Anne und Thomas Steinfeltz, Christian Hartmann, Sarah Grau, Stephen Bett, Autumn Abbas, VioVodka, ...

+* Cristina Navarro for mentoring us and guiding us through the process of the game design

-**… and of course the Coding da Vinci team and the Villa Majorelle for making this possible!**
+* … and of course the Coding da Vinci team and the Villa Majorelle for making this possible!

 ## Attributions